wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The individual was convicted of committing a commercial sex act as a victim of human trafficking.

-As a general rule in Wisconsin, the only people eligible to have their records expunged are those convicted of a crime.
-State laws permit the expungement of a conviction record when the petitioner has dutifully completed the sentence attached to the conviction, with no pending penalties or charges.
 For the court to consider the request, the convicted felon’s probation officer must also agree to the expungement.
 However, even if the stated criteria are fulfilled, not all criminal conviction records qualify for expungement.
 The Wisconsin State Expungement Law prioritizes juveniles because it mandates the court to automatically expunge juvenile conviction records if the individual is a first offender.
 Hence, delinquent juveniles are eligible for expungement on the condition that they display exemplary behavior and comply with the circumstances of their conviction.

 How to Expunge Criminal Records in Wisconsin